davidagold/redesmyn/README.md

 ## `Endpoint`

-To handle incoming inference requests, we must first register an `Endpoint`.
+To handle incoming inference requests, we must create an `Endpoint`.
 As a Redesmyn server is just an [Actix](https://actix.rs/docs/) HTTP server, each such `Endpoint` is associated with a path that can be configured in the specification of the `Endpoint` handler:

 ```python